Investor Relations

 The Group believes that these activities limit the environmental risks associated with the OKI Group.

-12. Risks related to internal systems
+13. Risks related to internal systems

 In particular, cyber-attacks targeting companies have frequently occurred.
-In December 2021, the OKI Group also experienced unauthorized access to its file servers in Japan by a third party through the servers of an overseas subsidiary.
+In the past, the OKI Group also experienced unauthorized access to its file servers in Japan by a third party through the servers of an overseas subsidiary.
 In response to this incident, the OKI Group has strengthened its countermeasures, including the introduction of endpoint security tools to all terminals and the establishment of a 24 hour, 365 day monitoring system.

-In order to minimize such situation, the OKI Group has repeatedly implemented thorough employee education, monitored system operation, and developed a system for promoting information security.
+In order to minimize such situations, the OKI Group has repeatedly implemented thorough employee education, monitored system operation, and developed a system for promoting information security.
 In particular, we are taking corrective and strengthening measures for newly identified issues.

-13. Risks related to human resources
+14. Risks related to human resources

 In order for the OKI Group to understand the needs of society and its customers and to continue to provide optimal products and services, it is necessary to secure diversity and suitable human resources in all areas from management to the workplace, and to ensure that each individual demonstrates his or her full potential.